 If not, you’ll have to come up with a realistic number and make it work.
 Sit down with your betrothed and have a frank discussion about what you want to do and how you’re going to pay for it.
 Talk about whether you’re willing to take on some debt, if necessary, and how you’ll pay it back if you do.

 Looking for a place to house your honeymoon budget?
-SoFi Money is a cash management account that earns you interest on all your cash.
-Plus, with SoFi Money you are your +1 can easily merge your finances and get no account fees.
+SoFi Checking and Savings is a checking and savings account that earns you interest on all your cash.
+Plus, with SoFi Checking and Savings you are your +1 can easily merge your finances and get no account fees.
 We work hard to give you high interest and charge zero account fees.
 With that in mind, our interest rate and fee structure is subject to change at any time.

 Setting Priorities & Making Trade-offs